anandijain/living_in_log_time/README.md

 day by day logging.
 schema:
-prev night: state expected value of next day. actual day: log work end of day: reflect
+prev night: (goals) state expected value of next day. actual day: (actions) log of work. end of day: (reward) reflect

 date of header is the day, not when the E(X) was written